Skip to main content

 First visit: Nov 2022

 One thing that was very apparent to me on this trip to Chicago: The pandemic appears to have just now ended.
 What a dictatorship they had going here.
-Many places are closed permanently because they could not survive a 2 year lockdown.
+Many places are closed permanently because they could not survive a two year lockdown.
 The downtown streets are still somewhat empty, with workers just starting to filter back in.
 All these beautiful glass and steel (or stone and mortar) towers of commerce remain empty.
 It's really sad to see.
 Denver is back to full glory as an apples to apples comparison.
 Many of the businesses that did survive are stating "welcome back" similar to what we saw in the summer of 2021!
 And masks are still fairly prevalent, and mandatory on buses and trains.
 I guess the disease is worse in Chicago than elsewhere huh?
 Pfft!
 I had been to Eastern Europe during Soviet dominated Communism, and know exactly what it looks like.
 Like what I'm seeing here in Chicago.
 Apparently that's what these leaders want.
 My goodness we must fight back!

 Why bring that up here?
 Well, Luke's survived.
 It was almost empty when I arrived at Noon, so I suppose there are fringe benefits to destroying your buying populace - not to mention the mass inflation these clowns brought with them.
 Take advantage why you can - if you can afford it.
 I wasn't sure I was going to get in lunch, but yes, just before the heavy work began I seized the opportunity.